-eBoost Consulting engaged with a client in the Science and Technology industry whose database-driven website was in need of a dramatic increase in organic search traffic.
-The company was not profitable because it did not have the visibility needed for the business model to work.
-The site was in need of a dramatic increase in organic search traffic.
+eBoost Consulting engaged with eMolecules, a company in the Science and Technology industry whose database-driven website was in need of a dramatic increase in organic search traffic.

 On the bright side, the consumers that were using the site loved it.
 It was unique and served an important purpose within the industry.
 However, though the site had literally tens of millions of pages, when eBoost came on board, Google was indexing less than 70 pages of the site total!